unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 **_Speed._** Your base walking speed is 30 feet.

 #### Survivalist
-Your sleeve has grown acustomed to living in harsh conditions.
+Your Skin has grown acustomed to living in harsh conditions.
 You have proficiency in the **Survival** skill.

-### Stack Traits
+### EGO Traits

 **_Ability Score Increase._** Your Will increases by 1.